Research Interests : Macro Labor - Search and Matching, Networks and Inequality

 "Market vs Referral Hiring: Implications on Welfare, Aggregate Match Quality and Wage Inequality (draft undergoing changes )

-Abstract: Empirical evidence from the Survey of Consumer Expectations (SCE) suggests that, in the U.S., between 2013 and 2021, on average, about 50\% of workers were hired by a firm through employee referrals and the market channel during a given survey year.
-This paper builds and calibrates a deterministic Diamond-Mortensen-Pissarides (DMP) search and matching model to study what governs a firm’s optimal market and referral hiring decisions.
-At the calibrated steady state, I find, relative to the referral, the market channel has a higher matching rate, is associated with a higher hiring cost, but has a lower probability of the match being good.
-This quantity-quality-cost tradeoff characterizes a firm’s optimal hiring decisions.
-Furthermore, the model is simulated to show that the market hiring rate decreases and the referral hiring rate increases with labor productivity, implying higher aggregate match quality and lower job less-job mover expected wage gap.
-Regarding the policy implications of the model, higher unemployment benefits decrease vacancy postings, which in turn increase the unemployment rate, reduce market tightness, encourage market hiring, and discourage referral hiring.
+Abstract: Empirical evidence from the Survey of Consumer Expectations (SCE) for the United States over 2013--2021 indicates that, on average, about 50% of workers hired in a given year are hired through either employee referrals or the market channel.
+This paper builds and calibrates a deterministic Diamond--Mortensen--Pissarides (DMP) search-and-matching model without on-the-job search to study what governs a firm’s optimal market and referral hiring decisions.
+At the calibrated steady state, I find that, relative to the referral channel, the market channel has a higher matching rate and a higher hiring cost, but a lower probability that the match is good.
+This quantity–quality–cost tradeoff characterizes a firm’s optimal hiring decisions.
+Furthermore, I simulate the model to show that the market hiring rate decreases and the referral hiring rate increases with labor productivity, implying higher aggregate match quality and an expected wage gap that favors referred applicants.
+On the policy side, higher unemployment benefits decrease vacancy postings, which in turn increase the unemployment rate, reduce market tightness, encourage market hiring, and discourage referral hiring.
+The simulation exercise suggests that social welfare peaks at a benefit level 11% above the calibrated steady-state level, with welfare gains on the order of 0.27%.

 Work in Progress